 I’m not nearly as familiar with the literatures on neuroscience, philosophy of mind, or theories of welfare as would be ideal here.
 I’m writing this up anyway because to my surprise, most of the philosophers (primarily philosophers of mind) with whom I discussed the idea seemed to think it had a reasonable chance of containing something worthwhile and novel

-As one of the philosophers in question, I will now say there’s a very high chance this contains something worthwhile.
-And if it’s not entirely novel, I’m having trouble finding anything that is obviously about this topic, so it’s still very worth laying out.
+As one of the philosophers in question, I will now say there’s a very high chance this contains something worthwhile!
+And even if it’s not entirely novel (I’m not sure), I’m having trouble finding any papers that are obviously about this topic / concept, so it’s still very worth laying out.

 And another literature pointer: Integrated Information Theory (IIT) specifies an “amount” of consciousness that a given system has.
 Adam Pautz criticizes IIT’s notion of “amount” as being ambiguous and potentially incoherent.
 Interestingly, Pautz’s list of potential ways in which experiences can be degreed does not (as far as I can tell) contain anything corresponding to your “size” notion.